 PROS: Not an intimidating distance, but a standard measuring stick for gauging speed and fitness

 Equal parts pain and exhilaration, the mile combines the explosive speed of shorter races with the endurance of longer events—all in under 10 minutes.
 No matter what their level of interest in the sport, the tale of Roger Bannister first shattering the four-minute mile barrier resonates with runners and non-runners alike.

 5K (3.1 miles)

-PROS: Short but sweet distance will still earn you a medal at many organized events; great for running with friends; short recovery time
+PROS: Short-but-sweet distance will still earn you a medal at many organized events; great for running with friends; short recovery time

 No matter your preferred race distance, it’s tough to argue with the 5K.
-As the Swiss Army Knife of distances, the 5K can be either a great waker-upper on a Saturday morning or a full-fledged challenge when run at max effort.
+As the Swiss Army Knife of distances, the 5K can serve as either a great waker-upper on a Saturday morning or a full-fledged challenge when run at max effort.
 In either case the recovery period is short, and most runners who train with any regularity can run back-to-back 5Ks on Saturday and Sunday without limping into the office and falling asleep at their desk on Monday.

-For most runners the 5K is their introduction to organized running, whether it be a local race with friends, a charity event for a worthy cause or as part of a larger event such as the Berlin Marathon Breakfast Run or the International Chicago 5K.
-For some their first 5K will ignite a lifelong passion culminating in a closet lined with tech tees and a wall lined with medals; for others, it will only further motivate them to shelve their running shoes and return to the comfort of their recliner.
-But if you choose your event wisely and play your cards right, you may just be able to convince your friend(s) to join you at your next…
+For most runners the 5K is their introduction to organized running, whether it be a local race with friends, a charity event for a worthy cause, or as part of a larger event such as the Abbott Chicago 5K.
+For some, their first 5K will ignite a lifelong passion culminating in a closet filled with tech tees and a wall lined with medals; for others, it will further motivate them to shelve their running shoes and return to the comfort of their recliner.

 10K (6.2 miles)